 What is the Purpose of Elevating Legs for Edema?

 Edema is the medical term for swelling in the legs, caused by a buildup of fluid.
 The main symptom of edema is puffiness of the skin, causing the calves and ankles to appear enlarged.
-The skin itself may appear stretched and shiny.
+The skin itself may seem stretched and shiny.

 It’s normal to experience some level of swelling in the legs towards the end of the day.
 However, for some people, the swelling reaches uncomfortable levels.
 It can cause stiffness, pain, and discomfort.